This article discusses Toy Story Land at the Walt Disney World Resort.

-Disney’s Toy Story Land is truly the most adorable addition to the park.
-When you visit, expect to be surrounded by vibrant colors, whether it’s day or night.
+Toy Story Land is truly the most adorable addition to the Disney Parks.
+When you visit, expect to be surrounded by vibrant colors, day or night.
 And I promise, there will be plenty of little green aliens.

 You might even see a green army man here or there.
-Speaking of green army men, guests are invited to shrink down to toy size and consider themselves an honorary toy while visiting!
+Speaking of green army men, guests are invited to shrink down to the size of a toy and consider themselves an honorary toy while visiting!

-So right this way partners, to find out all the information you need to know about the new Toy Story Land for your Walt Disney World vacation.
+So right this way, partners!
+It’s time for a rootin’ tootin’ shootin’ roundup of everything you need to know about Toy Story Land for your Walt Disney World vacation.

 Toy Story Land Review